NikolasEnt/Advanced-Lane-Lines/README.md

 In case of video the same approach as for still images is used.
 However, line detection process involves several additional filterings.
 The `get_lane_video` function performs these actions.
 See it under *Find lane on video* header in the [LaneLine.ipynb](https://github.com/NikolasEnt/Advanced-Lane-Lines/blob/master/LaneLine.ipynb)

-The previous polynomial is used to specify region of search for the find algorithm.
+The previous polynomial is used to specify region of search for the `find` algorithm.
 Line considered as detected only if there are more than `MIN_POINTS` points found.
-If it fails to find the line for more than `MAX_N` video frames it starts search from scratch (initially, on the first video frame or in case of line lost it deals with the frame as with a still image).
+If it fails to find the line for more than `MAX_N` video frames, it starts search from scratch (it deals with the frame as with a still image on the first video frame or in case of line lost).
 It also skips strange results with very narrow or wide lanes.
-If it has no ideas about lane position for more than `MAX_N` frames, it stop drawint anything on the video.
+If it has no ideas about lane position for more than `MAX_N` frames, it stop drawing anything on the video.

 In case a line is successfully detected, its coefficients are filtered with weights proportional to the number of found points in the line (it seems to be quite reliable measure of the algorithm confidence about the found line) to smooth jitter.
 Global variables `right_fit_p, left_fit_p` are used to transfer previous polynomial coefficient between video frames to use them in line smoothing.

-If only one line (only left or only right) is detected, then it uses the equidistant function to draw the necessary line.
+If only one line (only left or only right) is detected, then the algorithm uses the equidistant function to draw the necessary line.

 ## Results and discussion